github/codeql/docs/language/learn-ql/java/dataflow.rst

      DataFlow::localFlow(DataFlow::parameterNode(p), DataFlow::exprNode(fc.getArgument(0)))
    select p

-The following example finds calls to formatting functions where the format string is not hard-coded.
+This query finds calls to formatting functions where the format string is not hard-coded.

 .. code-block:: ql